09

 Internal combustion engine

-Before proceeding ahead we will discuss the following terms that are necessary to know: Crank shaft, Piston, Camshaft etc.
+that are necessary to know: Crank shaft, Piston, Camshaft etc.

 Basic components of engine